-You should take steps to protect your IP, including your brand names, company name, trademarks, and logos (among others).
-Simply because you have protected your IP in the United States does not mean it is protected anywhere else.
-Patent and trademark “trolls” search the Internet looking for IP that they can grab and register in their country.
-Then, when your business arrives (e.g., in a large marketplace’s country - specific eCommerce platform, such as Alibaba.com), the trolls inform you that you’ve violated their IP and demand large fees to license property that once was yours.
+Take steps to protect your IP, including your brand names, company name, trademarks, and logos (among others).
+Simply protecting your IP in the United States does not mean it is protected anywhere else.
+Unscrupulous businesses often referred to as patent or trademark “trolls” search the internet looking for IP to grab and register in their country.
+Then, when your business arrives in a new market (for example, in a large marketplace’s country-specific eCommerce platform, such as Alibaba.com in China), trolls inform you that you’ve violated their IP and demand large fees to license property that once was yours.

-One way to protect your investment is to register your IP in markets you’ve targeted.
+Protect your investment by registering your IP in markets you’ve targeted.
 Often, registration is neither difficult nor expensive.
-In the European Union, for instance, you register only one time and gain protection in all EU countries.
+In the European Union (EU), for instance, you register only one time and gain protection in all EU countries.
 For additional information on registering and protecting your IP in key countries around the world, visit stopfakes.gov or contact your local U.S. Commercial Service trade specialist.

 DISCLAIMER: Links to websites outside the U.S. Federal Government, or the use of trade, firm, or corporation names within the International Trade Administration websites (export.gov and trade.gov) are for the convenience of the user.
 Such use does not constitute an official endorsement or approval by the U.S. Commerce Department of any private sector website, product, or service.
 When selecting links, be aware that you are subject to the privacy and security policies of the owners/sponsors of the outside website.
 Prepared by the International Trade Administration.
 With its network of 108 offices across the United States and in more than 75 countries, the International Trade Administration of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.